-Living abroad promises exciting challenges and a good preparation ahead of time will allow for an easy transition in your host country.
-With Global Medical Insurance, you can start your new life overseas with increased confidence and peace of mind.
+Living abroad promises exciting challenges and a proper preparation ahead of time will allow for a smooth transition in your host country.
+With global medical health insurance, you can start your new life overseas with increased confidence and peace of mind.
 Our insurance experts work with multiple carriers and can assist you in finding the insurance plan that will best fit your needs.

-When planning to live or reside abroad for an extended period of time (a year or more), whether for work or leisure, start with comparing global medical insurance plans.
-This process can start as early as a year prior to your departure.
-Global medical insurance is a guaranteed way to protect yourself should you require medical care and assistance.
+When planning to live or reside abroad for an extended period (a year or more), whether for work or leisure, start with comparing global medical health insurance plans.
+This process can begin as early as a year before your departure.
+Global medical health insurance is a guaranteed way to protect yourself should you require medical care and assistance.

 It is best to work with a licensed international insurance broker who can walk you through the pros and cons of various plans to find the best plan for your specific needs.
 There are no additional costs for working with a broker, just an added level of service with an experienced professional who is looking after your needs.

-Before investing in a global medical insurance plan, make sure it is the right plan for you by assessing the different options available and asking the right questions, such as:
+Before investing in a global health insurance plan, make sure it is the right plan for you by assessing the different options available and asking the right questions, such as: